Gummiees/spotting-cats-backend/USER_AUTH_SETUP.md

   1. User provides verification code from new email
   2. System validates code against stored request
   3. Email address is updated if verification succeeds
+  4. New JWT token is generated with updated email address
+  5. Authentication cookie is updated to maintain user session
-  4. Email change request is cleaned up
+  6. Email change request is cleaned up

 ### Security Features
 - **Verification Codes**: 6-digit codes sent to new email address